REDSIM/VRCLightVolumes/Documentation/HowToUse_Shadows.md

 Enable **Bake In Game** on the light to bake once when it first starts or becomes active.
 Re-enabling it later does not bake again.

 You can still use **Bake Shadows** in the Editor for a preview.
-The Editor-baked map is left out of the world build, but the runtime map still uses GPU memory.
-The Manager processes one light per frame; a Point or Area light captures all six faces in that frame, so a bake can cause a brief stutter.
+That preview map is not included in the uploaded world bundle.
+The map created in game still uses GPU memory.

+At startup, or when initially inactive lights are enabled for the first time, the Manager bakes one queued light per frame.
+A Point or Area light captures all six faces in that frame, so a bake can cause a brief stutter.

 Keep the light and Manager active until the bake finishes.
 For spawned lights, assign the Manager before their first activation.
 Use [Bake Shadows Via Script](#bake-shadows-via-script) for later changes or retries.

 ## Realtime Shadows

-**Point Light Shadow Runtime Baker** updates a light's shadow while the world runs.
+**Point Light Shadow Runtime Baker** is a separate script component that updates a light's shadow while the world runs.
 Use it when the light or objects casting its shadow move.
 Its **Realtime** mode captures a new shadow every frame; **Bake On Enable** captures one each time the baker is activated.

 1. Add **Point Light Shadow Runtime Baker** and assign **Target Point Light Volume**.
 2. Enable shadows on the target light and set its capture and blur parameters.